How Milk Bar’s Christina Tosi is bringing unabashed indulgence to grocery store aisles

 Though Tosi is quiet on where she’s taking the line next, Cole, who oversaw Cinnabon’s entry into supermarkets, says there are near-unlimited opportunities for new product lines.
 Cinnabon, which originally entered grocery stores selling frozen buns, now sells across multiple categories, including ice cream and creamers.
 The difference with Milk Bar is that it is in control of the entire product.
 “Cinnabon did more licensing deals,” Cole notes.
 “This begins and ends with Milk Bar.”

-When Milk Bar was raising its $10 million Series B round in 2017, Banthiya says, potential investors would often ask if there was a possibility of creating a healthier line.
+When Milk Bar was raising its Series B round in 2017, Banthiya says, potential investors would often ask if there was a possibility of creating a healthier line.
 “I said to them, there’s wellness on one side, and indulgence on the other, and we don’t sit in the middle of them.
 Every product we make will be indulgent, we are not diluting our brand.”

 While it remains to be seen just how indulgent American shoppers are willing to be when it comes to their grocery store desserts, one thing is for certain: As it rolls out new products, the core of the Milk Bar brand—the sugar, the glitter, the sprinkles, and the dairy—is still very much intact.